- 1 Common visual disturbances include:

 Causes of Migraine Aura

 Brain cells use electrical ions around the cellular membrane to maintain equilibrium.
-In aura, there is a temporary malfunction of this cellular balance which causes a wave of electrical disturbance, the CSD.
+In aura, there is a temporary malfunction of this cellular balance which causes a slow wave of electrical disturbance, the CSD.

 This wave of intense excitation across the visual cortex is what is thought to lead to visual aura symptoms including shimmering patches or curves, stars or blind spots etc. After the wave passes it could also cause an abnormal inhibition of activity which may explain the blind spots, partial or temporary blindness.

-Neuroimaging studies show evidence that CSD leads to a decrease in blood supply to certain areas in the brain.
+Neuroimaging studies show some evidence that suggest CSD leads to a temporary decrease in blood supply to certain areas in the brain.
 The lack of blood supply and the electrical disruptions may account for the wide and varied range of symptoms.
 It may also help explain differences that can be experienced by the same individual on different occasions.

 Why some people have aura and others don’t is likely due to several anomalies that researchers don’t yet fully understand.
 It is hypothesized that there are several genetic factors that play a role in a patient’s predisposition to migraine with aura.
 Research is taking place to understand potential genes involved in aura which will hopefully lead to specific treatments to prevent aura.